mvolkmann/blog/src/rust.md

 use a "systems" language like C, C++, or Rust.
-One reason these languages are fast is because they do not provide automatic garbage collection that is slow and can run at unpredictable times.
+One reason these languages are fast is because they do not provide automatic garbage collection which is slow and can run at unpredictable times.
-Systems languages also allow control over whether data is on the stack or on the heap.
+Systems languages also allow control over whether data is on the stack (faster) or on the heap (slower).

 **Safety:**

 Software written in systems languages typically must take great care to avoid memory and threading issues.
+Memory issues include
+dangling pointers (accessing memory after it has been freed), memory leaks (failing to free memory that is no longer needed), and double frees (freeing memory more than once).
-Memory issues include accessing memory after it has been freed, resulting in unpredictable behavior.
+These result in unpredictable behavior.
-Threading issues include race conditions where the order in which code runs is unpredictable, resulting in unpredictable results.
+Threading issues include race conditions where the order in which code runs is unpredictable, resulting in somewhat random results.
 Rust addresses both of these issues, resulting in code that is less likely to contain bugs.

 **Immutable by default:**

-A large source of errors in any software involves incorrect assumptions about where data is modified.
+A large source of software errors involves incorrect assumptions about where data is modified.
 Making variables immutable by default and requiring explicit indication of functions that are